-Counselor Preparation Comprehensive Examination (CPCE)
+Counselor Preparation Comprehensive Examination (CPCE) or CECE

-In order to graduate from the Graduate Counseling Program, students must pass the national CPCE exam.
-The exam will be administered through the testing company, CCE Global, which may provide immediate results or send the results directly to the Chair.
+In order to graduate from the Graduate Counseling Program, students must pass the comprehensive exam.
+The CPCE is administered through the testing company, CCE Global, which may provide immediate results or send the results directly to the Chair.
 If the latter occurs, students will receive their scores via email, from the Chair.
-The CPCE exam will assess student knowledge in the following areas: human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research and program evaluation, and professional orientation and ethics.
+The CECE is administered by the UMary Counseling Program on CANVAS with a proctoring system.
+Both the CPCE and CECE exams assess student knowledge in the following areas: human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research and program evaluation, and professional orientation and ethics.
 The student is responsible for the cost of the examination.
 The pass score is set at one standard deviation below the national mean for exit scores for the test version.
-Successful passing of the CPCE is a requirement of HUM 799 which is a graduation requirement for students enrolled at the University of Mary.
-The student may retake the exam as many times is needed to successfully pass, but their degree will not be conferred until this requirement is met.
+Successful passing of the CPCE or CECE is a requirement of HUM 799 which is a graduation requirement for students enrolled at the University of Mary.
+The student may have one attempt at the CECE and if the student does not receive a passing score then they must take the CPCE.
+If the student does not pass the CPCE they are allowed to retake the exam up to two times in a 6-month time period with 30-90 days in between test attempts depending on if the CPCE is at a testing center (30 days) or taken online through a proctor system (90 days).
+The student may test as many times is needed to successfully pass, but their degree will not be conferred until this requirement is met.